-MSU Interim President Resigns Amid Anger Over Remarks About Sex Assault Victims
+MSU Interim President Resigns Amid Anger Over Remarks About Sexual Assault Victims

 Earlier in the year, Engler also faced criticism over unearthed emails saying that survivors were being manipulated by trial attorneys or accusing them of possibly getting kickback.
 There were also accusations of an attempt to "payoff" a survivor.

-"John Engler can't really seem to get himself out of the news for the negative comments that he makes," said MSU Senior Natalie Rogers.
-She's with a coalition of students, faculty and staff called Reclaim MSU that formed after Simon resigned in an attempt to change the culture and give students and faculty a bigger voice at the school.
+"John Engler can't really seem to get himself out of the news for the negative comments that he makes," said MSU senior Natalie Rogers, who is with a coalition of students, faculty and staff called Reclaim MSU that formed after Simon resigned in an attempt to change the culture and give students and faculty a bigger voice at the school.
 "Yeah, this is it.
 This is the final straw for the board."

-Larry Nassar pled guilty to sexually assaulting several of his female patients.
+Nassar pleaded guilty to sexually assaulting several of his female patients.
 But during his 2018 sentencing, more than 150 women and girls came forward to confront Nassar for abusing them while they were his patients.
 A judge sentenced Nassar to 40 to 175 years.

-Morgan McCaul is a survivor of Nassar's abuse who spoke at his sentencing.
-She's been active at Michigan State, though she's a sophomore at the University of Michigan.
+Morgan McCaul, a survivor of Nassar's abuse, spoke at his sentencing.
+McCaul has been active at Michigan State although she is a sophomore at the University of Michigan.
 She said that when she heard about Engler's statement that there are victims "who've been in the spotlight who are still enjoying that moment at times," she couldn't believe anyone would make that assertion.
 She called it ridiculous.

 "Honestly I try not to think about this because otherwise I fear I would fall apart," she said.
 "But to quantify the amount of time and honestly the future that this has robbed me of, thinking about what kind of person could I have been if I didn't have to do all of this.
 If I didn't have to fight a university to get justice for something that happened to me at no fault of my own.
 It's heartbreaking."

-Even if Engler had not tendered his resignation, MSU Board of Trustees member Brian Mosallam said in an interview that the votes are there to oust him.
-Mosallam has called on Engler to step down for some time, but after the November election and an appointment by the former governor put three new women on the board, the makeup is different.
+Even if Engler had not tendered his resignation, MSU Board of Trustees member Brian Mosallam said in an interview that the votes were there to oust him.
+Mosallam had called on Engler to step down for some time, but after the November election and an appointment by the former governor put three new women on the board, the makeup is different.

-McCaul says if the board accepts Engler's resignation, she'll be relieved.
+McCaul says if the board accepts Engler's resignation, she will be relieved.

 "I would give anything to never have to give an interview about John Engler ever again."